Soft Magnetic Materials Conference: Organising committees

-The conference series has an International Organising Committee, chaired by J.M.
-Barandiaran, of Bilbao, Spain.
-The previous chairs were Anthony J. Moses, of Cardiff, UK, who stepped down in 2007, and John E. Thompson who was the founder chair.
+The conference series has an International Organising Committee, chaired by I. Škorvánek of Košice, Slovakia.
+The previous chairs were J.M.
+Barandiaran, of Bilbao, Spain, Anthony J. Moses, of Cardiff, UK, Fausto Fiorillo, of Turin, Italy, and John E. Thompson who was the founder chair.

 For each SMM there is a Local Organising Committee (academic and research members of staff of the local university), which is responsible for local arrangements, venue, technical programme, conference dinner, etc.